Camellia japonica 'Prince Frederick William': History

 In 1852 Silas Sheather leased land adjoining the Parramatta River on what was originally part of the 850 acre of Elizabeth Farm, where he set up a nursery where he grew vegetables and fruits, and then later specializing in camellias.
 Sheather was regarded in his time as the most successful raiser of camellia cultivars in Australia and his nursery, Camellia Grove became a local landmark, admired for its marvellous display of camellias and other flowers.
 Fuller's Sydney Handbook of 1877 describes 59 varieties of camellias as being sold from Camellia Grove Nursery.
 Camellia and other flowers from Sheather's nursery were sent by steamship downriver to Searl's florist at Sydney Markets (one of the first florists in Sydney), tied in bunches and suspended from long pieces of wood which were hung up about the decks.
 After Silas Sheather's death the land occupied by the Camellia Grove Nursery was incorporated into a new suburb with the name Camellia in honor of his nursery.

 Camellia japonica 'Prince Frederick William' was first listed in Sheather's Camellia Grove catalogue of 1872, where it was described as "most delicate shade of pink, perfectly imbricated form".
-The origin of this cultivar in not known for certain.
+The origin of this cultivar is not known for certain.
 Although it was referred to as Sheather's 'Prince Frederick William', Sheather never listed it as one of his own raising.

 Camellia japonica 'Prince Frederick William' was listed a number of times in Europe from 1865 on, but this was an orthographic error for a completely different cultivar: C. japonica 'Princess Frederick William'.
 The name 'Early Prince' was given for a supposedly early blooming form, but the difference is insufficient to warrant a separate name and it is thus considered a synonym.
 Other variations of the name exist due to orthographic errors, variations and abbreviations: 'Prince Frederick Wilhelm', 'Prince Frederick Williams', 'Prince Frederic William', 'Prince F. William'.

 As well as 'Prince Frederick William', Silas Sheather also developed the cultivar Camellia japonica 'Harriet Beecher Sheather' (1872), named after his daughter.
 Both of these cultivars are still commercially available.
 Other camellia cultivars developed by Sheather were 'Astarte', 'Minnie Warren', 'Mrs. Dellissa', 'Sheatheri' and 'St. George'.

 'Prince Frederick William' received a Royal Horticultural Society Award of Merit in 1953.
 This award is given to plants deemed 'of great merit for exhibition'.

 Camellia japonica 'Lady Hope' is a sport of 'Prince Frederick William'.